How to Make a Scuba Hood or Diving Snood

 Step 1: Choose Your Fabric

 First, you must decide your main purpose.
 If you are primarily after warmth, you will want a neoprene fabric.
-Otherwise, choose a fabric with some stretch.
+Otherwise, choose a with some stretch.
 This stretch should be from spandex or elastane, not from a cotton t-shirt knit or polyester knit.
-There is a wide variety of "active fabric" for leggings, dance contests, and gymnastic uniforms.
-I chose "activewear" from the dance selection.
+There is a wide variety of "active fabric" for leggings, dance contests, and gymnastic uniforms. fabric

 After you make your choice, either find some scrap fabric to use for a pattern, or purchase enough for a couple of mistakes.
 Be sure your scrap fabric is of a similar stretch and weight as your new fabric.
 I used an old dive shirt / rash guard as my pattern fabric.